 Plus, using the most of our veggies and avoiding unnecessary scraps will help us reduce our kitchen waste!

-How to Prep Your Celery for Pastina Soup
+How I Prep Celery for Pastina Soup

 Similar to the carrots, we just want to clean up the celery to prep it for this cozy healing soup.
 Rinse it with water and cut off the leaves and the very tip of the opposite end of the stalk.